-txrrhistory.com - Tower 68 and Tower 87 - Houston (Englewood Yard)
+Texas Railroad History - Tower 68 and Tower 87 - Houston (Englewood Yard)

 Two Towers at Southern Pacific's Englewood Yard

-The T&NO main line east to Beaumont and points beyond passed through open land northeast of downtown Houston, and in 1895, SP built a new yard there, Englewood Yard, approximately three miles east of Hardy Street Yard.
+The T&NO main line east to Beaumont and points beyond passed through open land northeast of downtown Houston.
+In 1895, SP built a new yard there, Englewood Yard, approximately three miles east of Hardy Street Yard.
 Over time, operations were sorted out between the yards; Englewood took on greater switching duties while Hardy Street took on more maintenance work.
 The opening of Englewood Yard motivated the need for shorter connections to the industries located along Buffalo Bayou.
 A short distance south of Englewood, SP already owned tracks along the north bank of Buffalo Bayou that had been built in 1876 by the Texas Transportation Co.
 In 1896, T&NO built a connection between Englewood Yard and Magers, paralleling the existing tracks for approximately one mile west from Magers before turning due north (at a location known as Baer Junction) to reach the west end of Englewood Yard.
 Given the layout of Englewood Yard, this routing had the benefit of allowing movements between Hardy Street and tracks serving Buffalo Bayou without having to traverse Englewood Yard.

 In 1907, an interlocker was installed at the location where the line from Baer Junction reached the T&NO main line at the west end of Englewood Yard.
 Arguably, Tower 68 was the first "yard tower" in Texas to receive an interlocker authorized and designated by the Railroad Commission of Texas (RCT).
 In its initial listing in the RCT annual reports (1907), the only railroad listed as involved in the crossing is "GH&SA Yards".
 Obviously, since Englewood was built along the T&NO main line, Tower 68 could presumably have been listed by RCT as a T&NO tower, and in later annual reports, RCT eventually listed this interlocker as supporting "GH&SA Yards, T&NO".

 At the east end of Englewood Yard, Tower 87 was opened in 1911 to control a different junction and provide additional yard tower services.
-The Tower 87 interlocker controlled a crossing of the T&NO that had existed since 1907 when the Houston, Belt & Terminal (HB&T) completed 8 miles of new track between Tower 86 and Tower 80, finishing the Belt Line around northeast Houston.
+The Tower 87 interlocker controlled a crossing of the T&NO that had existed since 1907 when the Houston, Belt & Terminal (HB&T) completed 8 miles of new track between Tower 86 and Tower 80, part of the Belt Line around northeast Houston.
 HB&T apparently decided to interlock several crossings to improve operational efficiency, hence four consecutive towers: Tower 84, Tower 85, Tower 86 and Tower 87 all involved the HB&T.

 "Just a short